ASTR 1210 (O'Connell) Study Guide

 US hydrogen bomb test, 11 megatons, 1954.

-The image above is probably what leaps to mind when the subject of "science and society" is raised.
 Nuclear weapons are the most dramatic embodiment of the power of science, and they evoke strongly negative emotions.
 Science, however, pervades almost all aspects of our society, and its net effects are highly beneficial.

 In fact, we live in a scientific civilization.
 By that I don't mean simply that some people are scientists or even that most people appreciate science (because they don't).
 Instead, I mean that, whether we know it or not, we depend on science for our wealth and well-being; that almost all of our critical technologies are based on science; and that without science, we would be living in a very different, and much less comfortable, world.
 We are benefitting today from the intellectual capital produced by hundreds of thousands of scientists and engineers.